Stan-Che/Kottans/README.markdown

-# A lecture for Cottans
+# A lecture for Kottans

 * Code quality gates
 * Typed JavaScript - TypeScript and Flow